Mahika20/cryptonite_tp2_Mahika/picoctf/Reverse_Engineering.md

  .section .note.GNU-stack,"",@progbits
                    ^
 ```
-Then I finally came a cross Vim editor and used the `vim <filename>` command to open the file on terminal.
+Then I finally came across Vim editor and used the `vim <filename>` command to open the file on terminal.

 2. I initially spent a lot of time trying to make the file executable but instead had to focus more on ananlyzing the assembly code.